-Board Member, Curriculum Committee Member
+Board Member, Conference Committee Member

-Rob McGuiness has been working at Appleby College for the last 17 years, where oversees Global Education at Appleby College, which includes experiential, intercultural, and international programs, as well as integration with the academic curricula.
-Combining aspects of all of these areas, Rob led the development of a Global Leadership Diploma.
+Rob McGuiness has been working at Appleby College for the last 17 years, where he oversees Global Education at Appleby College.
+This includes experiential, intercultural, and international programs, as well as integration with the academic curricula.
+Combining aspects of all of these areas, Rob led the development of the Appleby College Global Leadership Diploma.
 Under Rob’s leadership, the school has developed an extensive program of global experiential learning which includes a dynamic and diverse range of intercultural and international service learning trips, as well as integration of global experiential trips with the school’s academic program.
 The last seven years have also involved significant work focused on integrating global perspectives, partnerships and pedagogies into the classroom, including extensive faculty professional development, and effective integration of local and international students.
 Rob was promoted to Appleby College’s Senior Leadership Team in 2008 as the Assistant Head of School, Global Education.
 Since taking on this role, he has been involved in the development of two strategic plans with global and experiential learning objectives well embedded.
 Before joining the Appleby College community, Rob worked at schools in Australia and England, combining his love of adventure and travel with teaching.

 SAYA MCKENNA, Head-Royce School